 What are Opioids?

 Other potentiators include cold medicines, antihistamines and alcohol.
 Using potentiators can lead to serious complications and increase the risk of death due to overdose.
 Opioid potentiators can lead to different drug interactions in the body that can have unpredictable results.
-Some potentiators can lead to polysubstance abuse, which is characterized by abuse, addiction and dependence on multiple drugs.
+Some potentiators can lead to polysubstance abuse, which is characterized by abuse of multiple substances.
 Polysubstance abuse can be much more difficult to treat than a single drug addiction.

 Common withdrawal symptoms associated with opioid drugs are:

-Prolonged opioid abuse increases an individual’s chance of overdose.
-According to the DEA, more than 24,000 people died from opioid-related overdoses in 2014.
+Prolonged opioid abuse increases someone’s chance of overdose.
+According to the Drug Enforcement Administration, more than 24,000 people died from opioid-related overdoses in 2014.
 Opioid-related overdoses make up a large percentage of the 120 people who die from drug overdoses every day in the United States.
-Use of opioid potentiators compounds that risk, since drug interactions can increase and intensify various side effects like suppressed breathing or changes in the heart rate.
+Use of opioid potentiators compounds that risk since drug interactions can increase and intensify various side effects like suppressed breathing or changes in the heart rate.

 Side effects of opioid use include: